13 May Best of times. Worst of times. Always Time for Economic Development Initiatives

 Second, economic development projects have long timelines and take many winding turns.
 It could be three or more years before the first shovel hits the ground and five years before the first employee is hired.
 Victory parties for 2022 are being crafted and nursed along today.

 Third, if the traditional promotion and prospecting of economic development become hard to “sell” to city hall and the general population, there are a hundred other activities that can enhance the product – the economic ecosystem and infrastructure for future growth.
-Experts in the branding world know that the only thing that can change minds, or even perceptions, is multiple impressions over time.
+Experts in the branding world know that the only thing that can change minds, or even perceptions, are multiple impressions over time.
 You can’t afford to pause the consistent, persistent presence of your region in front of decision-makers around the country and the world.

 As a consultant to chamber EDCs and community leaders, I can talk about strategies, tactics, and processes for as many hours as they can stand.
 What may be more important, however, are attitude and context.
 Constant examination of economic condition and honest evaluation of generations, sectors, and districts can highlight how far your towns and cities still have to go.
 Community-wide aspirations that look beyond the next budget or term of office will often prevent coasting — even when times are good.